6 Procurement Trends to Watch for in 2021

 2. Understanding around data and process

 A stable data collection and analysis process is imperative to effective spend management.
-Having a formal procurement process makes it possible to collect good quality data that makes overseeing contracts and vendor management easier.
+Having a procurement process makes it possible to collect good quality data that makes overseeing contracts and vendor management easier.
 It also sets a company up for SOX compliance when it’s ready to go public.

 3. Contract management